 If you’re like me, you wouldn’t want to pay for something that you could get for free.
-When it comes to performing a federal trademark search, a lot of people believe that using the Trademark Office’s free search system available on its website is just as good as working with a trademark attorney who charges a fee for conducting a United States trademark search on your behalf.
+When it comes to performing a federal trademark search, a lot of people believe that using the free Trademark Electronic Search System (TESS) on the United States Patent and Trademark Office (USPTO) website is just as good as working with a trademark attorney who charges a fee for conducting a trademark search on your behalf.
 Well, let me explain the reasons why that’s not the case.

-The primary reason why you should hire a trademark attorney to perform your United States trademark search is because the attorney will provide you with an opinion as to whether adopting, using, and attempting to register your trademark would violate someone else’s trademark rights.
+The primary reason why you should hire a trademark attorney to perform your trademark search is because the attorney will provide you with an opinion as to whether adopting, using, and attempting to register your trademark would violate someone else’s trademark rights.
 In addition, there are quite a few categories of trademarks that are ineligible for federal registration under any circumstances.
-An experienced trademark lawyer will be able to tell you whether your trademark falls into one of those categories so that you do not spend time and money filing a US trademark application that will assuredly be rejected by the Trademark Office.
-Unless you have carefully studied the federal trademark laws and know how to interpret the information in a trademark application or United States trademark registration owned by someone else, any United States trademark search you do on your own will likely prove to be somewhat unhelpful.
+An experienced trademark lawyer will be able to tell you whether your trademark falls into one of those categories so that you don’t spend time and money filing a trademark application that will assuredly be rejected by the USPTO.
+Unless you have carefully studied the federal trademark laws and know how to interpret the information in a trademark application or trademark registration owned by someone else, any trademark search you do on your own will likely prove to be somewhat unhelpful.

-In addition, the basic trademark search function provided through the Trademark Office electronic search system will only reveal substantially identical trademarks.
-It will not uncover “confusingly similar” variations or intentional misspellings that would likely present significant obstacles to federally registering your trademark.
+In addition, the basic USPTO trademark search function provided through TESS will only reveal substantially identical trademarks.
+This free trademark check won’t uncover “confusingly similar” variations or intentional misspellings that would likely present significant obstacles to federally registering your trademark.
 For instance, a search of the word JUMP may not reveal “jumped,” “jumping,” “jumps,” “jumpp,” “jummp,” “ju-mp,” and “ijump.”
-I generally suggest that you begin your United States trademark search by using the Trademark Office’s website to look for clearly obvious problems.
-If you’re lucky and don’t find any, the next step would be to hire a trademark lawyer to search for any confusingly similar trademarks that your cursory search would have missed.
+I generally suggest that you begin your trademark search by using the USPTO website to look for clearly obvious problems.
+If you’re lucky and don’t find any, the next step would be to hire a trademark lawyer to search for any confusingly similar trademarks that your cursory search may have missed.

-United States Trademark Search Assistance from an Experienced Trademark Lawyer
+Trademark Search Assistance from an Experienced Trademark Attorney

-If you have any questions about the importance and value of working with a US trademark attorney, or perhaps are ready to have an attorney assist you with your United States trademark search, please do not hesitate to give me a call at (314) 749-4059, send me an email (firstname.lastname@example.org), or fill out the contact form you will find on this page.
+I’m experienced US trademark attorney Morris Turek.
+If you have any questions about the importance and value of working with a trademark attorney, or perhaps are ready to have an attorney assist you with your trademark search, please don’t hesitate to give me a call at (314) 749-4059, send me an email (firstname.lastname@example.org), or simply fill out my contact form (below).
 I look forward to hearing from you soon.